 Pressure vessel manufacturing: 7018 welding rods are suitable for important structures built with carbon steel or low-alloy steel and ship A, B, D, E grade steel, such as boilers, pressure vessels, etc. These welding rods can provide high-quality weld joints to meet the requirements of use in high-pressure environments.

-Other applications: In addition, 7018 welding rods are also used in the manufacture of chemical, fertilizer, food machinery and equipment.
-These applications usually require high-strength and high-toughness welding materials to ensure the long-term operation stability of the equipment.
+Other applications: In addition, 7018 welding rods are also used in the manufacture of chemical, fertilizer, food machinery, and equipment.
+These applications usually require high-strength and high-toughness welding materials to ensure the long-term operational stability of the equipment.

-The 7014 Electrode is also one of the most used in the welding industry, but it has different characteristics and is suited for different applications with 7018 Electrode.
+The 7014 Electrode is also one of the most used in the welding industry, but it has different characteristics and is suited for different applications than the 7018 Electrode.
 Here are the top 5 main differences between these two types of electrodes:

 1. Coating Composition and Type